brigadecore/brigade/docs/topics/genericgateway.md

 *Important*: If you do not go into "Advanced Options" during `brig project create`, a secret will not be created and you will not be able to use Generic Gateway for your project.
 However, you can always use `brig project create --replace` (or just `kubectl edit` your project Secret) to update your project and include a `genericGatewaySecret` string value.

+### Calling the SimpleEvent endpoint

-When calling the Generic Gateway `simpleevent` endpoint, you must include a custom JSON payload such as:
+When calling the Generic Gateway `simpleevent` endpoint, you must include a SimpleEvent with a custom JSON payload such as:

 ```json
 {